matthew-coad/autem/doc/020-DGSC-Custom Leagues.md

-Action - Introduce Fit State that contains information for a fit. **done** Action - Introduce Member League State that contains fit/state information for a given league for a given member. **done** Action - Convert state management to new model. **in progress** Action - Drop ScoreSettings.
+Action - Introduce Fit State that contains information for a fit. **done** Action - Introduce Member League State that contains fit/state information for a given league for a given member. **done** Action - Convert state management to new model. **done** Action - Drop ScoreSettings.
 Has no responsibility.
-Move to state/query
+Move to state/query **done**

 Introduce a state object that stores the result of each fit operation.
 Currently it will contain the score, duration and predictions.
 It will be stored in the member score state.